 The scenes of heartbreak, chaos and ruin from conflict are gut-wrenching.
-It’s hard not to feel hopeless and helpless in the face of it.
-But, child sponsors around the world bring hope into some of humanity’s darkest hours – even when they don’t realise it.
+It’s hard not to feel helpless.
+But child sponsors have brought hope into some of humanity’s darkest hours from the very beginning, and we’re still doing it today.
 Here’s how.

-When most of us think about sponsoring a child, we think of helping kids get to school, get clean water to drink, get health care.
-We think about helping a child to get the essentials they need to experience a healthy, happy childhood and break the cycle of poverty for good.
+When most of us think about sponsoring a child, we think of helping kids get to school, get clean water to drink and get health care when they are sick.

 Sponsoring a child does do that.
-But it does even more in areas of conflict or those neighbouring it.
+But it does even more in areas of conflict.
 When conflict strikes in communities where we work, these three things happen:

 1) Immediate action for children, because we are already on the ground

-When you sponsor a child, your gifts are always pooled with those of other sponsors supporting children in the same area and used to enable communities to tackle the worst problems their children face.
-Pooling funds maximises the impact of your gifts by focusing resources on the most critical needs.
-When conflict breaks out, we can immediately direct part of sponsors’ pooled contributions to meeting the urgent, life-threating needs of children and families in conflict zones and for those who flee conflict and arrive in communities where we are working, it allows us to continue with longer-term support and care.
+When you sponsor a child, your gifts are always pooled with those of other sponsors supporting children in the same area.
+Pooling funds maximises impact by focusing resources on the most critical needs.
+In a humanitarian crisis like a conflict, these sponsorship funds can be combined with specific donations for the response, special grants and funding from government donors or other institutions to multiply our impact.
+When conflict breaks out, we can immediately direct part of sponsors’ pooled contributions to meeting the urgent, life-threatening needs of children and families in conflict zones.
+Sponsors’ support also provides longer-term support and care for those who flee conflict and arrive in communities where we are working.

 3) Long-term support, because we will be there to help children recover

 Even when the conflict is over, it can take nations decades to rebuild and recover.
-Sponsoring a child is a commitment to walk alongside a child and their community and support them as they transform their world and break the cycle of poverty.
-We partner with communities for the long run, usually 15 years or more, to create lasting change.
-In Sierra Leone for example, we were there during the height of the civil war and we are still there 20 years after it ended, continuing to work alongside communities in 25 areas to improve children’s health, nutrition, education and protection.
+Sponsoring a child means you walk alongside a child and their community and support them as they break the cycle of poverty, for good.
+We partner with communities for the long run, usually 10 years or more, and with their country for even longer, to create lasting change.
+In Sierra Leone for example, we were there during the height of the civil war and we are still there 20 years later, continuing to work alongside communities in 25 areas to improve children’s health, nutrition, education and protection.
 We continue to work in Ugandan communities, supporting children and families who escaped violence and persecution in South Sudan.
 Sponsoring a child means that children and communities have the support they need not just to survive today, but to thrive in a better tomorrow.